The first step to building or migrating a website to the Common Web Platform (CWP) is setting up a stack. A stack can hold one or more websites.

 |Additional options (extra cost)||

 Decide whether to have your test (UAT) environment backed up on a daily basis, or not.
 The choice affects the monthly cost.
-You can change this after your Instance is built.
+You can change this after your Stack is built.

 Also choose whether you want a premium layer-7 Web Application Firewall.